 - Angels have their own branch of Christianity, characterized by a refusal to allow any non-angels to serve as priests, because they "don't want to hear about God from one of His rejects."
 To be fair, several of the regular Christian churches have banned angels from even attending mass.
-(To be fair again, they're thrown out because of all the incidents of angels accusing the priest of not having proper authority to speak for God.)
+(To be fair again, they're thrown out because of all the incidents of angels accusing the priest of not having proper authority to speak for their god.)

 - To be fair, they are better at divine magic than other creatures like humans, and they make an effort to lend a hand to those in need.
 Well, except for non-Christians.
 Or 'cubi.
 Or homosexuals.
 Or anyone that has had recreational sex.
 Or people in an inter-species relationship.
+Or furries.
 Or anyone supportive of any of the aforementioned categories.

 - They also insist that angels should only have sex while possessed by the Holy Spirit, so that they can claim God is the father, and they are thus the only true (literal) "Children of God".